-0851/\EN\1.0\&a=d
+^{0851/}EN_1.0&a=d

-inclusion of the service in the relevant market or to assure effective competition, NRAs could also rely on the effects of retail competition when determining the appropriate remedies to be imposed at wholesale level.
+For the above reasons it must be expected that the competitive pressure of cable on market 4 is 1) lower than on market 5 and 2) in any case lower than in the case of direct effects.
+In any case, when these indirect constraints are proved not to be sufficient to assure either the inclusion of the service in the relevant market or to assure effective competition, NRAs could also rely on the effects of retail competition when determining the appropriate remedies to be imposed at wholesale level.

 - other existing fibre operator: in this case, there are two parallel fibre-based infrastructure networks included in the relevant market (the other existing fibre operator and the jointly-build infrastructure).
-This situation is consequently more likely to be conducive to effective competition both at the retail and the upstream level than in a situation without another existing fibre operator. - mixed forms: one of the investors may control an existing copper as well as a cable network (e.g. TDC inDenmark).
+This situation is consequently more likely to be conducive to effective competition both at the retail and the upstream level than in a situation without another existing fibre operator. - mixed forms: one of the investors may control an existing copper as well as a cable network (e.g. TDC in Denmark).
 In this case the combined effects have to be considered.

-Finally, when assessing the effective impact of co-investment, NRAs should monitor that co-investors included in the agreement have the incentives and the possibilities to ensure effective competition at the retail level, either by themselves (competing directly at retail level) or through their behaviour at wholesale level (assuring effective access at competitive conditions).
+When assessing the effective impact of co-investment, NRAs should monitor that coinvestors included in the agreement have the incentives and the possibilities to ensure effective competition at the retail level, either by themselves (competing directly at retail level) or through their behaviour at wholesale level (assuring effective access at competitive conditions).
 This assessment will require the analysis of the partners themselves as well as the agreement (for example, resale prohibition clauses).